Enumerative geometry via the moduli space of super Riemann surfaces: Hyperbolic geometry and spin structures

 The condition at a vertex is the vanishing of the sum of contributions from the three oriented edges adjacent to the given vertex, such as $\sum g_ev_e=0$ for a vertex with only incoming edges, or more generally each summand is $g_ev_e$ or $-v_e$.

 Choose an ideal triangulation of $\Sigma$ with dual fatgraph $\Gamma$ that admits a {\em dimer} covering $D\subset E(\Gamma)$ which is a collection of $2g-2+n$ edges such that each vertex of $\Gamma$ is the boundary of a unique edge in the dimer.
+The existence of such an ideal triangulation, or equivalently such a fatgraph, together with a dimer covering, is proven by construction as follows.
+Any trivalent fatgraph (without dimer) can be constructed by repeated application of the following two modifications of a trivalent fatgraph.

+1. Introduce two new vertices on (the interiors of) edges (possibly the same edge) and attach a new edge to these vertices as in the left figure.

+2. Introduce one new vertex on (the interior of) an edge and attach a lollipop = graph consisting of a loop attached to an edge as in the right figure.

+Such a modification adds two vertices and three edges $(|V|,|E|)\mapsto(|V|+2,|E|+3)$ and the Euler characteristic changes by $\chi\mapsto\chi-1$.
+Apply this initially to a circle to produce any connected trivalent fatgraph.
+The proof of this is seen by the reverse procedure of removing edges so that the graph remains connected (or allow disconnected fatgraphs).
+To produce a fatgraph equipped with a dimer, use the above construction with the condition that one must attach only to non-dimer edges, and label the new edge, or stem of the lollipop, a dimer edge.

-Such an ideal triangulation always exists, for example one can always choose an ideal triangulation with bipartite dual fatgraph \cite{PZeDec}, then any perfect matching is a dimer covering.
-We will prove that for all edges $e$ of $D$ the vectors $v_e\in\br^2$ can be arbitrarily and independently assigned, and they uniquely determine the vectors on all other edges, hence they produce a basis of $2(2g-2+n)$ vectors for $H_1(\Gamma,T_\Sigma^\frac12)$.
+Given a fatgraph $\Gamma$ with dimer $D$, we will prove that for all edges $e$ of $D$ the vectors $v_e\in\br^2$ can be arbitrarily and independently assigned, and they uniquely determine the vectors on all other edges, hence they produce a basis of $2(2g-2+n)$ vectors for $H_1(\Gamma,T_\Sigma^\frac12)$.
 In Remark~\ref{whitehead} below we show how to produce a basis of $2(2g-2+n)$ vectors for $H_1(\Gamma,T_\Sigma^\frac12)$ for any dual fatgraph $\Gamma$, not necessarily admitting a dimer covering.

 Given $e_0\in D$, choose an arbitrary non-zero $v_{e_0}\in\br^2$ and set $v_{e}=0$ for all other dimer edges $e\in D\backslash\{e_0\}$.
 Since $\Gamma$ is trivalent, $\Gamma\backslash D$ is a collection of embedded loops.
 Along an oriented loop $\gamma\subset\Gamma\backslash D$, the vertex condition on elements of $\ker\delta$ uniquely determines each vector $v_e$ on an edge $e\in\gamma$ from the preceding edge.
 For example, if the orientation on each edge agrees with the orientation on $\gamma$, then $ge_i=e_{i+1}$ where $e_i$ and $e_{i+1}$ are consecutive oriented edges in $\gamma$.